rknightuk/rknight.me/src/posts/almanac/movies/2026/2026-05-25-greenland-2-migration.md

 tmdbid: 840464
 ---

-If you suspend disbelief so that the distance they covere in vehicles leftover from an apocalypse feels realistic, this is still not a good movie.
+If you suspend disbelief so that the distance they cover in vehicles leftover from an apocalypse feels realistic, this is still not a good movie.